HayashiUme/LocalizeUs/README.md

 > [!NOTE]
-> This repo is still under constant development, expect bugs.
+> This repo is still under active development, and is only public for contributions prior to the initial release.

 -----------------------